 than the kind donations people give when adopting a dog from us.
 We are

-always grateful of any help that people can offer, whether it be time,
+always grateful of any help that people can offer, whether it be time for volunteering,

 blankets, toys and food, and of course donations to continue our work.

-and we would love for you to send stories, photographs and updates that
+lives and homes can share their adventures; we love you to send stories, photographs and updates that

-we can share with visitors to the site.
+we can share them with visitors to the site.
 There is also

 a section with details of events that Wiccs will be holding and attending